Outcome-Driven Reinforcement Learning via Variational Inference: Empirical Evaluation

-\textbf{Ablation studies.}$~$ Next, we study the importance of the dynamic discount factor $\qdeltatzero{t+1}$ and the sensitivity of our method to the dynamics model.
-On all tasks, we evaluate the performance when the posterior exactly matches the prior, that is, \mbox{$\qdeltatzero{t+1} = 0.99$} (labeled \textbf{fixed $q_{T}$} in~\Cref{tab:ablations}).
-Our analysis in~\Cref{appsec:alternative-posterior} suggests that this setting is sub-optimal, and this ablation will empirically evaluate its benefits.
+Next, we study the importance of the dynamic discount factor \mbox{$\qdeltatzero{t+1}$} and the sensitivity of our method to the dynamics model.
+On all tasks, we evaluate the performance when the posterior exactly matches the prior, that is, \mbox{$\qdeltatzero{t+1} = 0.99$} (labeled ``fixed $q_{T}$'' in~\Cref{tab:ablations}).
+Our analysis in~\Cref{appsec:alternative-posterior} suggests that this setting is sub-optimal, and this ablation empirically evaluate its benefits.
 We also measure how the algorithm's performance depends on the accuracy of the learned dynamics model used for the reward in \odac.
-To do this, we evaluate \odac with the dynamics model fixed to a multivariate Laplace distribution with a fixed variance, centered at the previous state (labeled \textbf{fixed $\hat{p}_d$} in~\Cref{tab:ablations}).
+To do this, we evaluate \odac with the dynamics model fixed to a multivariate Laplace distribution with a fixed variance, centered at the previous state (labeled ``fixed $\hat{p}_d$'' in~\Cref{tab:ablations}).
 This ablation represents an extremely crude model, and good performance with such a model would indicate that our method does not depend on obtaining an particularly accurate model.

-The results of both of these ablations are shown in~\Cref{tab:ablations}.
-Across all six tasks, we see that \odac with a learned and \odac with a fixed dynamics model (second and third column from the left) generally perform the best, whereas fixing the variational distribution $q_{T}$ generally leads to a deterioration in performance.
+In~\Cref{tab:ablations}, we see that fixing the distribution $q_{T}$ to the prior $p_{T}$ as described in Corollary~3 deteriorates performance, and that using a learned or fixed model both perform relatively well.
 These results suggest that the derived optimal variational distribution \mbox{$q_{\Delta_{t+1}}^{\star}(\Delta_{t+1} = 0)$} given in~\Cref{prop:gc_optimal_variational_distribution_T} is better not only in theory but also in practice, and that \odac is not sensitive to the accuracy of the dynamics model.
+Moreover, we note that a more expressive dynamics model---which could lead to a tighter variational bound---may not necessarily lead to a better variational policy if the functional form of the log-density under the dynamics model does not also provide favorable shaping.